shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 50

+I revisited every course lesson to check the completion of the quizzes.
+I suggest you do the same because you need 100% completion.

+**Link of the day**

+Codewars is an educational community where software developers train on programming challenges known as kata https://www.codewars.com/

+**Quote of the day:**

+*"Memory leaks are like water leaks: they happen when you least expect it, take hours to locate and make you wish you had spent more time protecting your valuables."* — Fred Heath

+---

 ### Day 49

 Exploring React UI libraries and worked on my coding project today.